sy1997-w/ances-Web-Application-Development/readme.md

 copy .env.example .env

 ```
-3. To edit to database
+3. To edit to database in .env

 ```
 DB_DATABASE=assignment